paulbarmstrong/cdk-static-website-from-asset/README.md

 ### Limitations

 1. The total unzipped size of the Asset given to StaticWebsite must not exceed 5 gigabytes.
-2. Currently StaticWebsite's `route53Domains` accepts a maximum of one domain.
+2. Currently StaticWebsite's `domains` accepts a maximum of one domain.

 ### Installation